aeciopires/my_helm_charts/monitoring/influxdb/README.md

 helm package influxdb
 ```

-# Commands to Publish Helm Chart
+# Commands to publish Helm Chart

 ## Helm repo with support S3 in AWS.